-In 2017 we expect to acquire \$450 to \$490 million of storage assets.
-As of the date of this MD & A, we have closed \$436.8 million in acquisitions and announced an additional \$48.6 million that are pending and expected to close in Q3 2017.
+As of the date of this MD & A, we have closed \$479.8 million in acquisitions and announced an additional \$5.9 million that are pending and expected to close in Q4 2017.
+The expectation was to acquire \$450 to \$490 million of storage assets in 2017.

-To date, we have been successful in exceeding our acquisitions targets; however, as there is more competition to acquire existing stores, especially from US purchasers, we may not be able to continually find acquisitions that meet our criteria.
+To date, we have been successful in meeting our acquisitions targets; however, as there is more competition to acquire existing stores, especially from US purchasers, we may not be able to continually find acquisitions that meet our criteria.